purnasth/mntglory/readme.md

 ## Usage

 ```
-Designed and Developed with ❤️ by
+Designed and Developed with ❤️ by Purna Shrestha.
 ```
 [Purna Shrestha](https://purnashrestha.com.np/)